schmich/hearthstone-card-images/README.md

 ## Notes

-- The CDN URL points to a permanent, cached image
-- [`images.json`](images.json) is updated with a new CDN URL when a card's image changes
+- The image URL is a GitHub asset URL and should not be used as a CDN
+- You should download, cache, and serve images yourself
 - Released cards are under the [`rel`](rel) folder; prerelease cards are under the [`pre`](pre) folder
 - For prerelease cards, their name serves as their card ID until they are released
 - Not all cards in HearthstoneJSON's [`cards.json`](https://api.hearthstonejson.com/v1/latest/enUS/cards.json) have a corresponding image
 - Currently, only en-US card images are available
-- CDN graciously provided by [RawGit](http://rawgit.com/) and [StackPath](https://www.stackpath.com/)

 ## License